leonletto/ca-for-labs/README.md

-# littleCa - Create your own CA for your environment and issue and revoke certificates as needed.
+# ca-for-labs - formerly littleCa - Create your own CA for your environment and issue and revoke certificates as needed.

 ## Features: